who-knows-inc/KEA_DAT_DevOps_2025_Spring/00._Course_Material/01._Assignments/00._Mandatories/mandatory_I.md

 ## Requirements

-You will be expected to be able to quickly pull out these documents during the exam.
+These hand-ins serve as an opportunity for you to reflect.
+Focus on creating material that brings value to you and your group.

 You are free to choose any (reasonable) format for the documents.

-You are not allowed to hand in anything in private repositories.
+You are expected to be able to answer questions reflecting on the content and in certain cases we might look at the documents created.
+But do not spend too much time perfecting these documents.

+The links must be public.

 ---